Azure/missionlz/docs/deployment-guide-bicep.md

 ## Cleanup

-The Bicep/ARM deployment of Mission Landing Zone can be deleted with two steps:
+The Bicep/ARM deployment of Mission Landing Zone can be deleted with these steps:

 1. Delete all resource groups.
 1. Delete the diagnostic settings deployed at the subscription level.
+1. If Azure Security Center (ASC) was deployed (parameter `deployASC=true` was used) then remove subscription-level policy assignments and downgrade the ASC pricing tiers.

 > NOTE: If you deploy and delete Mission Landing Zone in the same subscription multiple times without deleting the subscription-level diagnostic settings, the sixth deployment will fail.
 Azure has a limit of five diagnostic settings per subscription.
 The error will be similar to this: `"The limit of 5 diagnostic settings was reached."`